vyelamanchili/v3r.d9/sites/deals/wp-content/themes/hello-elementor/readme.txt

 Contributors: elemntor, KingYes, ariel.k, bainternet Requires at least: 6.0
-Tested up to: 6.3
+Tested up to: 6.4
-Stable tag: 2.9.0
+Stable tag: 3.0.1
-Version: 2.9.0
+Version: 3.0.1
-Requires PHP: 7.0
+Requires PHP: 7.3
 License: GNU General Public License v3 or later License URI: https://www.gnu.org/licenses/gpl-3.0.html

-A lightweight and minimalist WordPress theme for Elementor page builder.
+A lightweight and minimalist WordPress theme for Elementor site builder.

 == Description ==

-Hello Elementor is a lightweight and minimalist WordPress theme that was built specifically to work seamlessly with the Elementor page builder plugin.
+Hello Elementor is a lightweight and minimalist WordPress theme that was built specifically to work seamlessly with the Elementor site builder plugin.
 The theme is free, open-source, and designed for users who want a flexible, easy-to-use, and customizable website.

 The theme's main focus is on providing a solid foundation for users to build their own unique designs using the Elementor drag-and-drop site builder.
 It is optimized for speed and performance, and its simplicity and flexibility make it a great choice for both beginners and experienced website designers.

 The theme supports common WordPress features which can be extended using a child-theme.
 In addition, there are several ways to add custom styles.
-It can be done from **Elementor**, from the WordPress customizer, using a child-theme, or with an external plugin.
+It can be done from **Elementor**, using a child-theme, or with an external plugin.
 To customize the theme further, visit [Elementor developers docs](https://developers.elementor.com/docs/hello-elementor-theme/).

 == Copyright ==